 And that brings us to the much harder problem.
 In both the Uber and Tesla accidents, there was clearly some level of human failure.
 In the case of the Uber accident in Tempe, the safety driver appears not to have been paying attention.
 In the moments leading up to the collision, the dashcam video shows that the safety driver is not providing additional safety.

 In the case of the Tesla crash, the black box recorder data from the doomed Model X SUV shows that the vehicle knew there was some sort of a problem because it reportedly tried to get the human driver to take control for several seconds before the accident occurred.
 The black box data indicates that the human driver’s hands were not on the wheel for at least six seconds before the fatal crash.
+This is one of the most common types of auto accidents in the United States.

 A March 27 Tesla blog post states: